Last Updated: 14.01.2018

 How to Increase Your Work Capacity

-    In this category of periodization, your training blocks (cycle, usually 2-4 weeks long) are each

-    dedicated to a certain repetition range.
+In this category, your training blocks (cycle, usually 2-4 weeks long) are each dedicated to a certain repetition range.
 Here is an example:

 Week 1-4: 10-12 repetitions

 Week 9-12: 1-5 repetitions